A humor story by Gasper Crasto...14 Feb 2020

 “Why..?”
 I looked her in the eye.

 “Hmmm,..’coz it’s a weekend.
-Else it would go to the office perhaps … Tell me who sent the damn thing..
+Else it would go to the office maybe … Tell me who sent the damn thing..
 Tell me.. quick!” she slumped into the sofa.

-All the pretty faces who admired me in college had turned from chicks to chickens and lambs, and the faces that I marvelled now probably thought I was too old even for wine, leave alone valentine.
+All the pretty faces that admired me in college had turned from chicks to chickens, and lambs & buffaloes, and the few faces I marvelled now probably thought I was too old even for wine, leave alone valentine.

-I scanned my smart-phone for a mischievous message or two in WhatsApp, Messenger, or Facebook, from friends who could have done this barbaric, necromantic act.
-None.
+I scanned my ‘smart-phone’ for a mischievous message or two in WhatsApp, Messenger, or Facebook, from friends who could have done this ‘barbaric and necromantic’ act.

 𝗘𝗡𝗗 𝗢𝗙 𝗧𝗛𝗘 𝗔𝗙𝗙𝗔𝗜𝗥

 I didn’t know what to do, a deadly silence followed.
-I was on real F-I-R-E. My body dried up from the shower as if I had been standing in a desert summer.
+I was on real F-I-R-E now.
+My body dried up from the shower as if I had been standing in a desert summer.
 I was afraid she would hang me out for further drying.

-“Oh, how I wished the bouquet came from my sister, or mother!”
+“Oh, how I wished the bouquet came from my beloved sister, or mother!”
 I wished.

 “Who could it be?”
 I thought and thought.